rubigdata/bigdata-blog-2019-SamSweere/Assignment2.md

 JULIET]	1
 ```

 One way to solve this problem is to write a bash script that finds all the possible versions of one name and adds these together.
-But we can also change the mapper code to only take into account Romeo or Juliet without being case/special charactars sensitive:
+But we can also change the mapper code to only take into account Romeo or Juliet without being case/special characters sensitive:
 ```
 public void map(Object key, Text value, Context context
                     ) throws IOException, InterruptedException {